 Email has changed drastically in the last few decades.
 It is no longer being used to send plain text onto a single device that is checked a couple times a day, and support was relatively simple, as there wasn’t much involved in the whole process.
 Today however, emails have gotten a lot flashier, bigger, and much more frequent.
 This means that it takes a lot more to develop and sustain these programs.
-And that isn’t even touching on the issue that is perpetual junk mail and spam.
+And that isn’t even touching on the

 Radar Hill Blog

 Tag Archives: spam

 On Friday the 13th, join us for a talk and workshop on password security.

 Almost every week, there is a news story about a site being hacked, or a data breach.
 Maybe you have experienced this directly?
 Last summer the login credentials of 117 million LinkedIn users were sold on the black market.
 Continue reading

 You may or may not have gotten a letter from a company called iDNS Canada (also known as Internet Domain Name Services). iDNS is a company that preys on people who don’t fully understand the domain registration service by sending letters in the mail about their expiring domain and requests payment.
 This scam is very similar to the one that went around last year by the Domain Registry of Canada (DROC).
 Continue reading

 Scammers are getting more creative and sneaky everyday.
 They are always trying to find ways to trick you into clicking links and for the most part spam is obvious, but sometimes they make their emails look like other legitimate businesses such as eBay or PayPal.
 When you have your own website, the ones you really need to watch out for are domain scams.
 Continue reading